flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>

 ## Chapter VIII
+{: .chapternumber .no_toc}

+## The Difference Between the Novel and the Short-story &mdash; Not Merely One of Length
+{: .chaptertitle }

 The more carefully we study the history of fiction the more clearly we perceive that the Novel and the Short-story are essentially different — that the difference between them is not one of mere length only, but fundamental.